 One of my most treasured tools for setting my intentions and goals is to create a vision board.

-A vision board gives your dreams attention and allows you to keep them within your daily focus.
+A vision board gives your dreams space and attention and allows you to keep them within your daily focus.

 My process for creating a vision board begins some time before actually sitting down to piece my board together.
 I usually spend the few weeks/months beforehand gathering a collection of images, mostly chosen from magazines.

 This needn’t be the way…you could go and buy a stack of magazines if you wish and start right away.